-Stars in their 30s pay off for Tigers
+Stars in their 30s paying off in big way for Tigers

 Detroit – — Gambling is in fashion in Detroit, and not just at Motor City Casino, MGM Grand, or Greektown.
 It happens at Comerica Park.
 It has been happening, on a grand scale, since owner Mike Ilitch and his front-office general, Dave Dombrowski, began a decade ago investing mightily in new talent that was more like old talent.